 - Time management and data-gathering tools

-- Free and simple internal calling
+- Accessible and straightforward internal calling

 - Better contact with international clients

-Get a SIP Phone System Today
+H2: Get a SIP Phone System Today

-According to The VoIp Report, it’s anticipated that 42 percent of firms will be sending 100 percent of their traffic over SIP trunks by 2018.
-And, 50 percent of U.S. business exchange lines will be SIP-based within the next year.
+According to The VoIP Report, 42% of firms were sending 100% of their traffic over SIP trunks in 2018.
+Additionally, 50% of U.S. business exchange lines were SIP-based in 2019.
+Clearly, SIP is here to stay.

-Fill out our simple online form today.
-You’ll have a free SIP trunk account in less than 60 seconds!
+If you’re ready to take the leap and try a SIP phone system in your office, partner with a true industry leader who can help.
+Fill out SIP.US’s simple online form today.
+You will have a free SIP trunk account in less than 60 seconds!
+Get started now.